gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 because the process allows us to measure future uncertainty by only using the historical data.

 To generate such intervals, we can simply add the ```bootstrap``` argument to our forecasting functions.
+#### Prediction intervals with transformations
+If a transformation has been used, then the prediction interval should be computed on the transformed scale, and the end points back-transformed to give a prediction interval on the original scale.

+The back-transformation of prediction intervals is done automatically using the functions in the *forecast* package in R, provided you have used the ```lambda``` argument when computing the forecasts.